Sharp thresholds for the random-cluster and Ising models: Box-crossings in the model

 When $k$ is odd, we interpret $\pd\La_{k/2}$ in \eqref{mel50} as $\pd\La_{\lfloor k/2\rfloor}$.

-In essence, the probability of a square-crossing has a sharp threshold around the self-dual `pivot' $\kq$.
-Related results were proved in \cite{GG}, but with three relative weaknesses, namely: only non-square rectangles could be handled, the `pivot' of the threshold theorems was unidentified, and there was no result for {\it infinite-volume\/} measures.
+In essence, the probability of a square-crossing has a sharp threshold around the self-dual ``pivot'' $\kq$.
+Related results were proved in \cite{GG}, but with three relative weaknesses, namely: only nonsquare rectangles could be handled, the ``pivot'' of the threshold theorems was unidentified, and there was no result for \textit{infinite-volume} measures.
 The above strengthening is obtained by using the threshold Theorem \ref{inf1} which makes no assumption of symmetry on the event or measure in question.
-The corresponding threshold theorem for product measure leads to a simplification of the arguments of \cite{BR1} for percolation, see \cite[Sect.\ 5.8]{G-pgs}.
+The corresponding threshold theorem for product measure leads to a simplification of the arguments of \cite{BR1} for percolation, see \cite{G-pgs}, Section 5.8.

-Since $\fnpq^0 \lest \fpq \lest \fnpq^1$ and $H_k$ is an increasing event, Theorem \ref{thm1} implies certain inequalities for finite-volume probabilities also.
+Since $\fnpq^0 \lest\fpq\lest\fnpq^1$ and $H_k$ is an increasing event, Theorem \ref{thm1} implies certain inequalities for finite-volume probabilities also.

-No estimate for the rate at which $\eta_k\to 0$ is implicit in the arguments of this paper.
-That the radius $R$ of the open cluster at the origin is $\phi_{\kq,q}^0$-a.s.\ bounded is a consequence of the (a.s.) uniqueness of the infinite open cluster whenever it exists.
-See \cite[Thm 6.17(a)]{G-RC} for a proof of the relevant fact that
+No estimate for the rate at which $\eta_k\to0$ is implicit in the arguments of this paper, and indeed one of the targets of the current work is to show that no estimate is necessary for sharp threshold.
+It is expected that $\eta_k\to0$ at a rate that depends on whether or not the phase transition is continuous: one expects that $\eta_k$ decays as a power when $1\le q<4$, and as an exponential when $q>4$ (see \cite{G-RC}, Section 6.4).
+This would imply a threshold of order either $1/\log k$ or $1/k$ in \eqref{new10}--\eqref{new11}.
+That the radius $R$ of the open cluster at the origin is $\phi_{\kq ,q}^0$-a.s. finite is a consequence of the (a.s.) uniqueness of the infinite open cluster whenever it exists.
+See \cite{G-RC}, Theorem 6.17(a), for a proof of the relevant fact that

 We shall prove a slightly more general result than Theorem \ref{thm1}.
 Let $B_{k,m} = [0,k]\times[0,m]$ and let $\hkm$ be the event that there exists an open left--right crossing of $B_{k,m}$.